 Civil unrest and political tension

 The political situation in Haiti is unpredictable and demonstrations occur regularly.
 There is a constant risk of violence and social unrest.
 Local authorities, including the police, often have limited capacity to control developing situations or provide assistance.

 Ensure you have identification documents and the necessary documents related to your vehicle as you may encounter security checkpoints during these heightened periods of unrest.

 Protests, strikes and blockages of roads may occur at any time particularly in Port au Prince and on major highways throughout the country.
 Tourists caught up in demonstrations have been attacked.
-Avoid demonstrations, monitor the local media for new safety and security threats, and always have arrangements in place for transportation when moving around.
+Avoid demonstrations, monitor the local media for new safety and security threats and pre-book taxis through hotels or authorised taxi centres to reduce risk.

 Terrorist threat worldwide

 Money and valuables

 The basic currency unit in Haiti is the Gourde (HTG).
 You may exchange US dollars cash or travellers cheques for local currency at established banks.
 Other foreign currencies may be exchanged at the discretion of the bank.
 Do not exchange money on the street.

 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.